 This is useful for creating one-off lessons that are not part of the chosen projects.

-A new window will appear, you can add teaching notes and choose the required objectives for the lesson by clicking the 'Add skills/knowledge' button.
+- A new window will appear, you can add teaching notes and choose the required objectives for the lesson by clicking the Skills and knowldege tab and clicking the 'Add skills/knowledge' button and the 'Add LNF/DCF/DoL' button.
+You can then add objectives as required.

-The lesson can be edited (before it has been taught) by clicking on it in the timetable.
+The lesson can be edited (before it has been taught) by clicking on it in My planner.

 Once the lesson has been delivered, click the 'Taught' button to track coverage and attainment.
 At any time, the lesson and/or attainments can be deleted by clicking the 'Delete' button.